kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 **Dispersion trades caputre both of these dislocations!**

-## Potential benefits of considering a dispersion as a hedge against a bond selloff
+## Why consider dispersion when bonds selloff?
 - **Significant secter rotation**, usually leads to larger winners and losers, opening opportunities for depressed volatility levels on the index, but causing single stock volatilities to increase materially
 - **Correlation discrepancies** between the equity sector to bonds (USD 10Y Swap vs 3M RV SPX Baskets)

-## Choosing the right dispersion
+## How to choose the right dispersion?
 ### Two ways to structure the dispersion:
 - **Vega Flat** - the index vega notional is set equal to the total vega notional of the stocks
 - **Theta Flat** - the index vega notional is overweight and higher than the total vega notional on the stocks